kstenschke/doShell/README.md

 ### Features

-* Automation of simulated user control of web browser and terminal
+* Automation of simulated user control of (foremost) web browser and terminal
-* Built-in commands to ease string-manipulation in variables, files, clipboard
+* Built-in shorthand-commands to ease various operations that are overly complicated or simply not easily memorable in plain shell script (string-manipulation in variables, files and clipboard; randomization etc.)
-* Unsuspicious "vanilla" browser useragent and footprint (no traces of Selenium in JS window object)
-* doShell provides cross-platform commands for using GUI dialogs
+* doShell provides cross-platform commands for easily using GUI dialogs from within scripts
 * The transpiler targets 3rd party tools, that vary by platform:
   Automation works with the same doShell script on Linux and Mac OS
 * doShell scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files
+* As all browser automation is done by simulated user controls, an unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent

 ### Mission targets